7 Things You Won’t See in Casinos Anymore

 At El Cortez Hotel & Casino, acrylic shields have been installed in various areas around the vicinity including the front desk, the casino stage, and the gift shop.
 For your own protection, here’s the difference between a face shield and a face mask and which one is better for you to use.

 You’ll see many changes on the casino floor, but you may not see what goes on behind the scenes with air ventilation maintenance.
 “With the heightened health and cleaning protocols due to the pandemic, air duct cleaning will need to be top of mind for casinos when it comes to safety procedures.
 Proper maintenance of air ducts will get rid of all harmful contaminants and pollutants to one’s health,” John Ward, account executive at Mold Busters, tells Reader’s Digest.
 “These can include mold and asbestos, which can often trigger allergic reactions or serious illnesses.
 By maintaining the acceptable indoor air quality within casinos, the health and safety of those in attendance will be enhanced.”
 Concerned about indoor air quality not only on the ground but in the air?
 Here’s the truth about recirculated air on airplanes.

-If you’re used to using paper coupons, you may need to get used to the idea of paperless transactions, and not just for hygiene purposes—going paperless is actually one of the 40 ways to reduce your carbon footprint at home, too.
+If you’re used to using paper coupons, you may need to get used to the idea of paperless transactions, and not just for hygiene purposes.
 According to the Century Casino Cape Girardeau website reviewing changes due to COVID-19, one change is for the casino “to go paperless in order to reduce the amount of person to person transactions.”
 If you already had cash coupons, don’t worry—there’s a solution for that, too.
 “For guests who had valid cash coupons during our closure, we’ll be adding replacement offers to your account by adding points that you can redeem for cash or you can leave them on your account to use as downloadable credit starting in August.”